-A little over two and a half years ago, Google.org awarded The Center for Discovery $1.125 million to fulfill its vision of a mobility device for everyone.
-The goal was to bring indieGo from a behemoth of a prototype, to a marketable device. indieGo’s development under the grant began with 1-year of internal research and design work at the Maker’s Lab and Innovation Incubator to figure out the physics of the device.
-Once the foundational concepts were firmly established, the indieGo team began working with 10XBeta, a product design firm based in Brooklyn, NY, to bring the device to the next level.
+A little over two and a half years ago, Google.org awarded The Center for Discovery® $1.125 million to fulfill its vision of a mobility device for everyone.
+The goal was to bring indieGo® – right to move – from a behemoth of a prototype, to a marketable device. indieGo®’s development under the grant began with 1-year of internal research and design work at the Technology Hub and Incubator to figure out the physics of the device.
+Once the foundational concepts were firmly established, the indieGo® team began working with 10XBeta, a product design firm based in Brooklyn, NY, to bring the device to the next level.

-*If you are interested in scheduling a testing event, please email The Center for Discovery’s Director of Innovation, Jason Kean, at firstname.lastname@example.org.
-He can also be reached via phone, at 845-707-8233.
+*If you are interested in scheduling a testing event, please email The Center for Discovery’s Assistant Chief of Clinical Services, Ann Marie Connolly, at email@example.com.